DannyBoyNYC/6-D3-radar-chart/readme.md

 );
 ```

-Since `<circle>` elements default to a black fill, we won't be able to see much yet.
+Since `<circle>` elements default to a black fill, we won't be able to see much.

 Add some styles to remove the fill from any `.grid-line` elements and add a faint stroke: